Meeting Cost Calculator

 Every minute of this meeting

-How to calculate meeting costs (the honest way)
+How to calculate meeting costs

 Most tools use a simple formula: hourly rate × attendees × duration.
 That's a start, but it's not the full picture.
 Employers don't just pay salaries.
 Benefits, payroll taxes, and overhead typically add 30-40% on top of base pay.
 A $120K employee costs closer to $156K when you account for what the company actually spends.